Biden to tap former Fed Chair Janet Yellen as Treasury secretary: report

 Yellen emerged as Biden’s front-runner for the post, amid a crowded field of potential picks, including Sen. Elizabeth Warren, D-Mass., who progressive groups have pushed for.
 Other names being considered for the post were former Federal Reserve Vice Chair Roger Ferguson, Federal Reserve Gov. Lael Brainard, Federal Reserve Bank of Atlanta President and CEO Raphael Bostic, former deputy Treasury Secretary Sarah Bloom Raskin, former DreamWorks Animation Chair Mellody Hobson, former Treasury Undersecretary Gary Gensler, and Rhode Island Gov. Gina Raimondo.

-Last week, a Warren ally told Fox Business that despite her name being in the mix, they are betting the pick will be Yellen.
-Progressives aligned with Warren have told Fox Business they'd consider it a victory if Yellen were appointed.
+Last week, a Warren ally told Fox Business that despite her name being in the mix, they are betting the pick would be Yellen.
+Progressives aligned with Warren have told FOX Business they'd consider it a victory if Yellen were appointed.

+To be confirmed to the post, Yellen needs a simple 51 vote majority in the Senate.

 Fox Business' Suzanne O'Halloran and Brittany De Lea contributed to this report.